iva-mechkarova/algorithms-portfolio/README.md

 I have set up Fibonacci and Sorting to be run with various different inputs and the time taken is calculated in nanoseconds after they run with each value of N - the value of N and time in nanoseconds is printed to the console.
 For sorting, you can change the value of
 "typeSort" in order to select which sort to use.
-For Hanoi and RussianPeasant algorithms you may enter different parameter values to test the speed of the algorithms - this is how the analysis was obtained for them.
+For Hanoi and RussianPeasant algorithms you may enter different parameter values to test the speed of the algorithms - this is how the analyses was obtained for them.
 For the search string practical, you may test the speed of the algorithms by editing bruteForce.txt and KMPSearch.txt - I have made both txt files to contain the same text, in order to compare the algorithms.
 Each line of the text files is longer than the previous one, in order to test how the algorithms perform with strings of different length.
+The time taken for each algorithm to run will be printed to the console in nanoseconds after each algorithm has run.

 ## Built With
 * [Eclipse Version 2019-12 (4.14.0)](https://www.eclipse.org/downloads/packages/release/2019-12) - The IDE used